mathkimchi/singularity/DEVLOG.md

 Ok, I'm not going to actually implement that in this commit, since I already started making the event handling protocol.

+...

+2026-07-24 01:01AM

+Bro, idk why but today, in my coding hw,
+I just gave up on writing good names and used like "wait_for_fight_to_be_done" for a condvar name.
+I ended up changing it bc I didn't want to get points taken off or even risk that.
+But in the Sonamu comments, I'm just really not holding back and not in the edgy sense, but holding back like the same way you hold in diahorhea.
+(I'm not even going to bother looking up how to spell that correctly.)

+You know what, I hust decitded that I'm note going to bother fixing bmy typos anymore.

+Oh my gah, this pains me,bu t I am hoping that this will make me more productinge because I don't have to woyry about maknig the devlog look nice.

+I'll keep capitalizatoin and punctuation though, bc they change the tone.
+I feel like spelling (as long isas it can be understood,) just changes the ormality but not necessarily tone unless you're doing satier (i know how to spell satier, but i'm just leaving that typo).

+ok, i guess i'm ignoreing capointaliazation as well. i'm kinada just meshing all the keybuttons at onexe now, so i'm actively adding more typos to my typing. i don't think its really making me faster.

+This is like when Kevin Malone did his "smalltalk" from the Office.
+And like him, I'll type normally again... but hwen me presiesindent, htey see. theys ee.

+...

+It is now 2026-07-24 01:27AM.
+Running the example (`cargo run --example sap_mediator_sequential`) seems to work.
+Even if it didn't, I'm going to go to bed now.
+(I'm actually not even in my dorm building rn bc I have to do laundy in a different dorm bc the power's out.)

+Kay, toodles.